 This course prepares students to work with Windows Server.
 This course covers topics related to installation, configuration, troubleshooting, and optimization of a Windows Server.
 Students learn to set up and maintain users, groups, and file systems.
 Students learn how to use critical thinking and troubleshooting tools to troubleshoot the server, printers, and workstations.
 This class helps to prepare students to pass one of the Windows exams.
-Prerequisite: CS 127 recommended and MATH 095 or MATH 098, or instructor permission.
-All prerequisites must be passed with a 2.0 or better.
+Recommended Prerequisite: CS 127 with a 2.5 or better.
+Prerequisite: MATH 094 or MATH 095 or MATH 098 with a 2.0 or better or COMPASS test placement.